Want to heat your pico de gallo? Read this article before you do.

 Can You Heat up Pico de Gallo?

 Can you heat pico de gallo?
-Yes, you can, especially if it came from the fridge and you want to serve it hot or at least warm.
+Yes, you can, especially if it comes from the fridge and you want to serve it hot or at least warm.
 It may be safe to say that people prefer their food warm whether it’s a dip or not.

-Heating your pico de gallo will help kill any bacteria that might be lurking in your pico de gallo.
-Do note, however, that if your pico de gallo comes from the fridge and is stored at the right temperature of 40 °F (4 °C).
+Heating your pico de gallo will help kill any bacteria that might be lurking in it.
+Do note, however, that if it comes from the fridge and is stored at the right temperature of 40 °F (4 °C).
 This is the ideal temperature for vegetables and fruits that have been cut (source: CDC).

 If your pico de gallo isn’t from the fridge and you just want to heat it, you always can.
-But remember that tomatoes are watery.
+But remember that fresh tomatoes are watery.
 And water is a vehicle for bacterial growth so the same rule applies here as above.

 Ways of Cooking Pico de Gallo

-Originally, pico de gallo uses fresh ingredients and is served fresh (source: Master Class).
+Originally, authentic pico de gallo uses fresh ingredients and is served fresh (source: Master Class).
 You can heat it, but its texture and taste can be affected.
 You can use the microwave to heat it, as well as the pan.

-Pico de gallo should keep for 3–7 days.
+Fresh pico de gallo should keep for 3–7 days.
 But the longer you store it, the more the quality declines.

 At the end of the day, you can eat it or serve it any way you want, but we recommend making sure you are preparing it safely.
 We hope you found this helpful!